After launching your Minimum Viable Product (MVP), it’s quite likely that customer uptake won’t be immediate. It should be expected:

 5. rollout for our feature flipper system.

-7. Hipchat for tying all the above together through persistant chat rooms and notifications.
+7. Hipchat for tying all the above together through persistent chat rooms and notifications.

 Go Only As Fast As You Can Learn